ahgencer/ocitree/README.md

   particular day.
 - `latest`: Points to the latest stable version of Fedora.
 - `rawhide`: The development branch of Fedora.
 These images might be unstable!
+- `testing`: The development branch of *ahgencer/ocitree*.
+Builds off of the latest version of Fedora.

 ### What's inside the images?